shearertzach/Accuweather-API/README.md

 const weather = new Accuweather(apiKey, useMetric)

-weather.getFiveDayForecast(zipCode) // returns an array of forecasts for the next 5 days
+weather.getFiveDayForecast('zipCode', 55555) // returns an array of forecasts for the next 5 days
 ```